samsquire/OpenEmailMetadata/README.md

 # OpenEmailMetadata
 =================

-**Note**: Currently Open Email Metadata is explorative and has no existing implementations.
+**Note**: Currently Open Email Metadata is explorative, incomplete and has no existing implementations.

 Send your emails with attached metadata so recipients can create complex behaviours such as displaying notifications, integration and search.
 Let's make email semantic!